I have an example of the Scots technique of passing a compliment.

 By the time I made their acquaintance most of the prisoners were in their late seventies, a few their eighties.
 Only seven were left out of five hundred and fifty.

 The designer and artist of the chapel, Domenico Chiocchetti, lived quietly in the north of Italy, in a mountain village, too infirm to travel, but still painting, easel and glass jar full of artist brushes by his side.
-He seemed to have found a sort of peace, a solace in knowing he had survived the war and created something that had survived with him, on that windy, treeless island, the chapel now a heritage site and tourist destination,
+He seemed to have found a sort of peace, a solace in knowing he had survived the war and created something that had survived with him, on that windy, almost treeless island, the chapel now a heritage site and tourist destination,

 “Dae Ah like yir noo shoes, hen?
 Well … they’re … unusual.”